DeltaForce14/yoda-webpage/README.md

 <h1>Yoda Webpage</h1>

 My first webpage built with HTML/CSS/Javascript implementing skills that I have learnt.
+I will be updating this webpage with new features as I progress in my learning path and will be building more and more products.

 <h2>Why Yoda?</h2>
 Programming needs persistence and motivation to keep on going.
 Skills of Jedi warriors could be very useful